A Message from NDI New Mexico

 NDI New Mexico exists to support children in our community.
 We believe that all children deserve the opportunity to experience excellence and success in life.
 We are guided by our belief in children as well as our commitment to social responsibility.

-We are committed to equity, diversity and inclusion.
+We are committed to equity, diversity, inclusion, and accessibility.
 We stand with the Black Lives Matter movement, and want to add our voice to the dialogue demanding that as a society, we dismantle systems of racial inequities which oppress and traumatize communities of color in our state and in our country.
 We believe that this dialogue will result in growth within our own organization, and in the communities with whom we partner, to even better serve New Mexico’s children.
 We are committed to engaging in this public discourse, listening to communities of color, examining ourselves as an organization, and taking active steps to be a part of the change being rightly demanded by people of color in this country.

 We believe that arts and education are key parts of the solutions to overcoming inequality.
 When children are given the same support and tools for growth and achievement, are taught to honor diversity, and are given models of integrity and inclusion to look up to, they not only discover their own potential, they also discover and respect the potential of those around them..
 This is a critical part of the experience we strive to bring to every student in our program.